Source-plox/nosource/README.md

 If you are a current Goldleaf user, you need NoSource!

-Note:  this readme is more aggressive than the lithium's readme:
+Note:  this readme is more aggressive than lithium's readme:
 ![Logo](li.png)

 # Installation